Registered charities in Jersey08 Nov 2019

 - reference to any required steps notice that has been served on the entity or on any of its governors;

-For those wishing to register as a charity in order to have full access to Jersey charitable tax reliefs and to use of the term "charity", but not wishing to seek donations from the public, it will be possible to apply to be registered on the restricted section of the register.
-With such a registration, the same information will be entered on the register as for registrations on the general section, but only a limited amount of that information will be publicly available.
-This form of registration is anticipated to be of interest to those wishing to fund a charity with their own moneys and who have concerns in relation to privacy and confidentiality.
+For those not wishing to seek donations from the public, an application can be made to register on the restricted section of the register.
+The same information will be entered on the register as for registrations on the general section, but only a limited amount of that information will be publicly available.
+This form of registration is likely to be of interest to those who would like a formal registration (or "label") as a charity, but who will fund the charity with their own money, and would prefer to maintain a lower public profile in relation to their philanthropy.

 The historic section of the register will contain prescribed information, including: